HKRAJESH-002/siem/README.md

 ---

-## ⭐ If you like this project
+## ⭐ Support

-Give it a ⭐ on GitHub and support!
+If you like this project, give it a ⭐ on GitHub!

 ---